Alpharetta, GA 30005

 - Addiction Advisory Board Member, HAMSA, Jewish Family & Career Services

 PLEASE NOTE: My practice respects spitiuality.
 Religion and spirituality serve as frameworks for guiding and organizing important aspects of life.
 Through religious/spiritual principles & practice, many find meaning and purpose, directing their lives toward meaningful goals.
-We are affored much freedom and opportunity, yet our faith community/practices provide a framework for building upon the values we hold dear.
+We are affored freedom and opportunity, yet faith community/practices provide a framework for building upon the values we hold dear.
 My practice supports religious and spiritual practices when present, ecumenically, whether it be from Catholic, Protestant, Church of Jesus Christ and Latter day Saints, Jewish.
 Islamic, Hindu, Buddhist, or other spiritual orientations.

 This practice affirms and supports individuals and families of all races, cultures, religions, and sexual orientations.

 Dr. Frontman is a National Health Service Psychologist.
 A National Health Service Psychologist is a licensed psychologist who is certified to be fully & comprehensively trained to independently practice in his state to provide prevention, evaluation, assessment & treatment services.